pjkw/Portfolio/README.md

 Python code samples are available here: https://github.com/knightsUCF/COVIDGenomeAnalysis

 In grad school we mostly used Python for ML.
-The nature of the work was analyzing big data, more specifically the human genome sequence, which is 4 billion characters long, and using efficient algorithms in the process (such as Smith–Waterman).
+The nature of the work was analyzing big data, more specifically the human genome sequence, which is 4 billion characters long, and using efficient algorithms in the process (such as Smith–Waterman and Burrows-Wheeler transform).

 The following portfolio is focused on C#, but I have also spent a lot of time with Python in the past.